-About 6-8 months in advance of your auction, your organization should set a date and book a venue.
+When it comes to scheduling, think ahead.
+Way ahead.
+About six to eight months in advance of your auction (or more, depending on your event’s timing), your organization should set a date and book a venue.
 Booking early will provide you with the most options and plenty of flexibility.

-Nonprofits host their silent auctions in many places, from golf courses to art museums to school gymnasiums.
+There is no one type of venue for silent auctions that stands out from the rest.
+Nonprofits host silent auctions in tons of different places, from golf courses to art museums to school gymnasiums.
 The type of venue you go with will ultimately be up to your organization, but here are a few important things to keep in mind:

 - Space.
-Considering that you’ll be showcasing dozens of items, silent auctions require extensive displays.
+Since silent auctions involve showcasing dozens of items, these events require extensive displays.
 The venue you choose should have room to accommodate enough tables for displaying all of your items.
-It also should have enough room to accommodate all of your guests (comfortably!).
+It also should have enough room to comfortably (repeat: comfortably) accommodate all of your guests.

-- Ambience.
+- Ambiance.
 It wouldn’t make sense to host a black-tie gala in the school cafeteria.
-Your venue should be reflective of the ambience you’re trying to create.
+Your venue should be reflective of the mood you’re trying to create.

 Of course, just as important as selecting an excellent venue is booking it on the right date.

-Avoid holiday and summer months when supporters are more likely to be out of town or occupied with social engagements and weekdays when they’ll be tied up with work.
-Weekends or week nights are the best bet for a large turnout.
+Avoid holiday and summer months when supporters are more likely to be out of town or occupied with social engagements.
+Likewise, you should avoid weekdays when they’ll be tied up with work.
+Weekends or weeknights are the best bet for a large turnout.